kaerumy/sagemath-jupyter-setup/README.md

 Easiest way is to simply do ssh tunnel:

-`ssh -L 8888:localhost:8888 <ipaddress of server> 'jupyter notebook'
+`ssh -L 8888:localhost:8888 <ipaddress of server> 'jupyter notebook`

 If on LXD you can find the IP by doing `lxc list`